dotlang/language/README.md

 01. `~` chain operator
 02. `@`  type-id operator
 03. `|`  union data type
-04. `_`  something we don't know or don't care (placeholder for a lambda input or unknown variable in assignments or switch)
+04. `_`  something we don't know or don't care (placeholder for a lambda input or unknown variable in assignments or function input)
 05. `:`  type declaration for struct and function input and values, map literal
 06. `:=` custom type definition, repeated assignment
 07. `=`  type alias, assignment